American Postal Workers Union

 - NEW APPOINTMENTS -

-• As of November, Bob Orr has been appointed Maintenance Craft Director.
-He is also T2 Maintenance Steward.
+• As of October, Evan Elkins has been appointed Clerk Craft Director, he is also Tour 2 steward.

-• Also as of November, Amanda Mauthe has been appointed Editor of the Flash Report.
+• Also as of October, Jenny Cappaert has been appointed Director of Organization, she will remain the MOCA steward.

 APWU Health Plan